 The BA program in Asian languages with a concentration in Chinese emphasizes proficiency in reading, writing and speaking Mandarin and in reading classical Chinese.
 Students gain an in-depth understanding of the fundamentals of the rich Chinese cultural tradition, centered on primary Chinese texts (these are in Chinese and in English translation) from the literary, intellectual and religious cultures of Chinese-speaking societies.
 These texts include visual and written materials on a variety of topics, including:

-Highly-motivated students interested in learning Chinese to professional-level proficiency are encouraged to inquire about the Chinese Language Flagship Program: https://international.clas.asu.edu/chineseflagship.
-All students with higher levels of linguistic competency may enroll in targeted courses (conducted in Chinese) offered as part of the Chinese flagship track.
+Highly-motivated students interested in learning Chinese to professional-level proficiency are encouraged to inquire about the Chinese Language Flagship Program: https://silc.asu.edu/chineseflagship.
+All students with higher levels of linguistic competency may enroll in targeted courses (they are conducted in Chinese) offered as part of the Chinese flagship track.

 Asian Languages (Chinese) (BA)

 A major map outlines the degree’s requirements for graduation.

 Application RequirementsAll students are required to meet general university admission requirements.